What is Chin Piercing?

 - Consult a doctor and take the prescribed medicinal cream or ointment, whatever he suggests.

 There are several options available in the market to adorn chin piercings.
-Barbells, Labret, Studs, and Rings are a few names on the list.
+Barbells, Labret, and Studs are a few names on the list.
 The metal of jewelry should be hypoallergic and non-reactive as it reduces the chances of infection and discomfort.
 You can choose Gold (not gold plating), Platinum, Niobium or Silver to wear on your chin piercing.

 Chin piercing typically costs $40 to $85.
 The cost may vary with the type of jewelry selected and type of parlor.